LarryVincent/customer-class/content/podcasts/podcast-1.md

-description = "SoulCycle co-founder Julie Rice sets the stage on the value of a great customer experience and shares insights many managers overlook." images = ["/images/jr-landscape.jpg"] rp_embed = "https://embed.radiopublic.com/e?if=the-customer-class-GAV0rN&ge=s1!b1ad16638a97f295782831ca1fe333631a7f3373"
+description = "SoulCycle co-founder Julie Rice sets the stage on the value of a great customer experience and shares insights many managers overlook." images = ["/images/jr-landscape.jpg"] rp_embed = "https://embed.radiopublic.com/e?if=the-customer-class-GAV0rN&ge=s1!b1ad16638a97f295782831ca1fe333631a7f3373" [twitter] card = "description" title = "Finding the Soul of Your Customer" image = "/images/jr-landscape.jpg"

 +++